Are not Antonyms

 have been among the ugliest of them all!
 True beauty, you

 see, is not just skin deep.
 Inner beauty radiates and

 outshines any outward blemishes.
 It is the best "make-up"

-queen, goes down to the very bone, and, to all but the spiritually dull,
+wicked queen, goes down to the very bone, and, to all but

-woman, no matter how plain or unattractive she thinks her outward
+point.
+Any woman, no matter how plain or unattractive she

 violates the principle of discretion we discussed above.